Assistant Professor, Emerging Media Studies

 About James Cummings

 James Cummings completed his doctoral studies in the Department of Communication at Stanford University.
 He conducts research in human-computer interaction and the psychological processing of media, with areas of focus including multitasking, emotion, motivation, and physiological responses.
-His most recent work examines patterns, predictors, and effects of media task-switching and the technological factors influencing user presence, persuasion, and empathy in immersive media environments.
-He has formerly served as co-director of the Communication Research Center, the College of Communication’s hub for media research, and is a research fellow within the Boston University Institute for Health System Innovation & Policy .
+His most recent work examines patterns, predictors, and effects of task-switching and the technological factors influencing user presence, persuasion, and empathy in immersive media environments.
+He has formerly served as co-director of the Communication Research Center, the College of Communication’s hub for media research, and a research fellow within the Hariri Institute for Computing and Computational Science & Engineering and the Institute for Health System Innovation & Policy.
+He is also a Visiting Scholar within Stanford University’s Human Screenome Project.

-Dr. Cummings’ research on mobile computing, games, and virtual reality has been published in the Journal of Communication, Media Psychology, Human-Computer Interaction, proceedings of the ACM CHI Conference and the International Society for Presence Researchers, and the White House Office of Science and Technology Policy’s Occasional Papers series.
-His professional experience includes consultancy related to virtual reality, social gaming, and media-based behavior change interventions, as well as user experience research at Google X.
+Dr. Cummings’ research has been published in the Journal of Communication, the Journal of Computer-Mediated Communication, Communication Research, Media Psychology, Human-Computer Interaction, and New Media & Society, as well as proceedings of the ACM CHI Conference and the White House Office of Science and Technology Policy’s Occasional Papers series.
+His professional experience includes consultancy related to virtual reality, social gaming, UXR, and media-based behavior change interventions, as well as user experience research at Google X.

 - B.A., Psychology, University of North Carolina at Chapel Hill